-If an employee is required to work on a holiday, they will be paid for that day and may be able to take that holiday as a floating holiday.
+If an employee is required to work on one of the holidays listed below, they will be paid for that day and may be able to take that holiday as a floating holiday.

-Personal days may not be carried over from one fiscal year to the next.
-Unused personal days and floating holidays are forfeited upon termination of employment.
+Personal holidays may not be carried over from one fiscal year to the next.
+Unused personal holidays and floating holidays are forfeited upon termination of employment.

-The following days shall be observed as paid holidays when holidays occur on a regular scheduled workday:
+The following days shall be observed as paid company holidays when holidays occur on a regular scheduled workday:

 - New Year's Eve (1/2 day)

 - New Year's Day

 - Martin Luther King Jr. Day

 - Memorial Day

 - Juneteenth

 - July 4th

 - Labor Day

 - Day before Thanksgiving (1/2 day)

 - Thanksgiving Day

 - Friday after Thanksgiving Day

-- Winter Holidays (employees will be granted a minimum of 3 floating winter holidays to be used between the first Monday of December and the first Friday of January)